RURAL ACCESS TO SCHOOL

-WHY NORTHERN UGANDA?
+WHY RURAL NORTHERN UGANDA?

-In the 1990’s to the early 2000's there was fighting in Northern Uganda, between LRA rebels and the government.
-People were forced to go into refugee camps, schools and churches were destroyed, many were killed, and they lost their main source of income: agriculture and livestock.
+In the communities we serve, people were forced to go into camps, schools were destroyed, many were killed, and they lost their main source of income: agriculture and livestock.

 Our hope is that access to quality education will empower them to lift their region out of poverty.